 History of Wallace

-A true, old west, mining town that still prospers today; the town of Wallace traces its roots back to 1884 when Colonel Wallace (not a real Colonel) purchased 80 acres of land and built his cabin in the area that became the site of the present city.
+A true, old west, mining town that still prospers today; the town of Wallace traces its roots back to 1884 when Colonel William R. Wallace purchased 80 acres of land and built his cabin in the area that became the site of the present city.
 Colonel Wallace is rumored to have made the land purchase with Sioux Scrip (which was later declared not to be valid currency) resulting in property disputes that continued for years.

 Like other early settlers, he was drawn to the area by the rich deposits of silver, gold, and other metals in the surrounding mountains.
 His wife, Lucy, joined him in 1885 and became the first postmistress in town.
 By 1887, downtown businesses were established and mining claims dotted the hillsides.
 The railroad came to town and the first Wallace depot was built that same year.